-Fees: \$35/semester; CGCC Tuition Credit: 1.0 Honors Elective
+Prerequisites Fees Credit DE Programming Fundamentals \$35/semester, College Tuition, if applicable 1.0 Honors Elective

 This course builds on programming concepts, problem solving, and program design skills.
 The Java programming language is featured and control structures, arrays, searching and sorting methods, parameters, and objects will be studied through a variety of activities and assessments.
 This will also count towards the second year Software and App Design CTE Credit.
 Students will receive 1.0 CTE or Elective credit upon completion of this two-semester course (0.5 credit each semester).